Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Related Work

 \textbf{Surround-view Depth Estimation.} Based on the way of supervision, surround-view depth estimation methods can be divided into self-supervised and supervised.
-To our knowledge, FSM~\cite{guizilini2021full} firstly extends self-supervised monocular depth estimation to a large-baseline multi-camera setting.
-Following FSM~\cite{guizilini2021full}, SurroundDepth~\cite{wei2022surround} recovers the real-world scales by pretraining the depth network with sparse depths obtained from SFM~\cite{schonberger2016structure} and learn to capture the surround-view interactions by the module of cross-view attention, as shown in \autoref{fig:arch}(e).
-Cross-view transformer employed in SurroundDepth~\cite{wei2022surround} combines six views through stitching and is implemented using self-attention layers.
-For the task of supervised multi-view depth estimation, it is an effective method to build cost volume~\cite{mvsnet, xue2019mvscrf, wei2021nerfingmvs, xue2019mvscrf, huang2018deepmvs}, namely, multi-view stereo (MVS).
-MVS aims to estimate the depth map by a series of calibrated images surrounding an object, and it is a one-to-many feature matching task, as shown in \autoref{fig:arch}(d).
+To our knowledge, FSM~\cite{guizilini2021full} first extends self-supervised monocular depth estimation to a large-baseline multi-camera setting.
+Following FSM~\cite{guizilini2021full}, SurroundDepth~\cite{wei2022surround} recovers the real-world scales by pretraining the depth network with sparse depths obtained from SFM~\cite{schonberger2016structure} and learns to capture the surround-view interactions using self-attention layers, as shown in Fig.\ref{fig:arch}(e).
+Recently, R3D3~\cite{schmied2023r3d3} leverages both spatial and temporal cues for dense 3D reconstruction from multiple cameras in a self-supervised manner.
+For the task of supervised multi-view depth estimation, it is an effective method to build cost volume~\cite{mvsnet, wei2021nerfingmvs, xue2019mvscrf, huang2018deepmvs, tong2022normal}, namely, multi-view stereo (MVS).
+MVS aims to estimate the depth map by a series of calibrated images surrounding an object, and it is a one-to-many feature matching task, as shown in Fig.\ref{fig:arch}(d).
 Different from MVS, our model is designed to estimate all depth maps of surrounding multi-view images with small overlapping areas between cameras.